khaidukova/MS-Sprint-67/README.md

 # Web
 **Env:**

+## Flow
+- Select featuring artist, set the required fields, description that will be used as push body, attach a pdf file
+- Show the users' submission date
+- Edit automatic notifications
+- Send a custom push notification to an individual user (choose 'FAN HUB pop-up for winner' destination)

 ## Primary
 - MFADM-787 | As an admin, I want to select featuring artist for FAN HUB